June 11 2013

 Beyond Responsive Web Design

 It doesn’t end with responsive web design.
 TopSpot also implements multi-screen marketing strategies tailored to our clients’ business goals.
-Multi-screen pay per click ads can be written and targeted for specific devices.
-We employ analytics to measure and report on the variety devices accessing a site, their trends and their conversion paths.
+Multi-screen pay-per-click ads can be written and targeted for specific devices.
+We employ analytics to measure and report on the variety of devices accessing a site, their trends and their conversion paths.

 Other Mobile Website Options

 For many, responsive sites are not always the ideal option for one’s mobile website development.
-Google recommends using the most appropriate approach for your website, and Google supports having websites serve equivalent content using different urls (such as www.example.com and m.example.com).
-An optimized website providing users a mobile experience that displays a scaled down version of a site with easy calls to action and key information may be the best mobile strategy for a particular businesses audience.
+Google recommends using the most appropriate approach for your website, and Google supports having websites serve equivalent content using different URLs (such as www.example.com and m.example.com).
+An optimized website providing users a mobile experience that displays a scaled-down version of a site with easy calls to action and key information may be the best mobile strategy for a particular business audience.
 Many of our clients use m. “m dot” mobile sites to present their most vital content quickly and have seen success with this approach.

-We highly encourage our clients to incorporate a mobile friendly user experience in your integrated internet marketing strategy.
+We highly encourage our clients to incorporate a mobile-friendly user experience into your integrated internet marketing strategy.
 If you would like more information on how to do this for your site, please contact us!